BDC Hamburger Icon

 The Act does not include the following in its definition of biometric identifiers:

-• Physical descriptors (height, weight, eye color, hair color, etc.), handwriting samples, written signatures or other biological samples
+• Physical descriptors, such as height, weight, eye color and hair color, plus handwriting samples, written signatures or other biological samples

 The Act also outlines the acceptable reasons for collecting and retaining someone’s biometric data: